ditpowuh/splashkit-projects/project_game/README.md

 For compiling, any C++ standard **above** C++14 can be used - thus, the following arguments can be used:
 <br>`-std=c++17` `-std=c++20` `-std=c++23`<br>
 (Only C++17 has been tested)
+#### Operating System
+Only `Windows` has been tested and is likely the only operating system that is supported.
 #### Attribution
 All graphics, music and sounds were made by me.
 The graphics/sprites were made using the software `Aseprite`.
 The music and sounds were made using the digital audio workstation `FL Studio`.<br>
 The only asset that was **not** made by me was the font that was used in the game.